Position/Status

 Profile

-Dr Elizabeth (Liz) Maber’s teaching and research explores the relationship between education, social justice and building peace in international contexts particularly in relation to gender and intersectional experiences of social inequalities.
+Dr Liz Maber’s teaching and research explores the multi-dimensional and interconnected relationships between education, conflict and gender particularly in relation to contexts of displacement, armed conflict and authoritarianism.

 Liz previously worked as a teacher, curriculum writer and consultant in international education and development (including in Tunisia, Chile, Myanmar and Thailand) and since 2009 has worked particularly with women-led civil society organisations in situations of conflict and displacement.
-Through her academic research she examines the multi-scalar influences at play in formal and non-formal education practices and the opportunities for education to contribute to socially just peacebuilding in conflict affected contexts.
+Through her academic research she examines the diverse influences at play in formal and non-formal education practices and the opportunities for education to contribute to social transformation.
 In recent work she has explored cross-border movements, women-led community education practices and female citizenship constructions in times of transition.

 Academic Area/Links